JoyNgaru/Library-Management-System/README.md

 4. Return a Book
 5. Exit
 Enter your choice (1-5): 1
-Enter the book title: Python for Beginners
+Enter the book title: Kifo Kisimani
-Enter the author: John Doe
+Enter the author: Wallah Bin Wallah
-Book "Python for Beginners" by John Doe added to the library.
+Book "Kifo Kisimani" by Wallah Bin Wallah added to the library.
 ```

 ## 📂 Project Structure